Julius Keilwerth brass instruments

 Keilwerth Toneking de Luxe 3000 Jazzophon sr.nr.
 306856

 Uwe Ladwig, in his book 'Saxophone', on the other hand states that the Toneking 3000 was made in the seventies.
 His source, he says, was also Gerhard Keilwerth.
 Maybe both statements are true, as there is quite a gap between the serial numbers of the several Toneking 3000 instruments, see below.
-The one with serial number 27963 seems to be an outlier, the other known instruments having serial numbers 306856 and 312600.
+The one with serial number 27963 seems to be an outlier, the other known instruments having serial numbers 306856, 312250 and 312600.
 Those numbers fit well in the 1982-1986 (Blessing) period and the Toneking 3000 name is congruent with the Toneking 2000 series of that time.
-The 27963 doesn't look like the other instruments in that range of numbers, it has valve buttons that are also found on the later Toneking Super de Luxe 2000 instruments.
-There also are some small differences between the Keilwerth Jazzophons.
-Maybe different makers, maybe the first one was kind of a prototype ....
+The 27963 has a lot of similarities with the other Keilwerth instruments in that number range, so it might be made in Nauheim, whereas the others might be of Blessing origin.

 One other 'dated' Keilwerth instrument is a sousaphone, the only one so far known to bear the name Keilwerth.
 It was built in 1978 and is engraved: „ESPECIALLY MADE FOR JOHN ARTHY BY Julius Keilwerth NAUHEIM 20.1.1978“.
 Arthy was a founder, bandleader and bass player of the British Pasadena Roof Orchestra.
 He sold it in 1986 to a Swiss gentleman who sold it in May 2014 on a Swiss auction site for 510 Swiss Franks.
 It is suggested on Tubenet that it might be a Böhm and Meinl stencil.
 It has serial number 77539 and that would fit reasonably in some other known B&M numbers.
 Böhm and Meinl was company established in 1948, in Geretsried, near München, which was purchased in 1992 by Walter Nirschl.
 They made B&M-branded instruments in both the German and American styles, and also made York Master and many Marzan-branded instruments.